 Information about Metformin

 Metformin is used in the treatment of type 2 diabetes mellitus.
-It is used in addition to diet and exercise to improve blood sugar control in adults with type 2 diabetes.

 How metformin works

 Metformin is an anti-diabetic medication (biguanide).
 It works by lowering glucose production in the liver, delaying sugar (glucose) absorption from intestines and increasing the body's sensitivity to insulin.

 Nausea, Vomiting, Taste change, Diarrhea, Abdominal pain, Loss of appetite

 - ₹11 to ₹60USV Ltd6 variant(s)

 - ₹9 to ₹40Franco-Indian Pharmaceuticals Pvt Ltd6 variant(s)